ingo/ingo.github.io/_recipes/ricotta_ravioli.md

 author: Niki Achitoff-Gray
 category: Entrees
 description: Classic homemade ricotta ravioli with a tang from Parmesan cheese, a tart squeeze of lemon juice, and a subtle hit of nutmeg.
-All it needs is a splash of olive oil and it's ready to serve.
 image: ricotta_ravioli.jpg
 image_attribution: Niki Achitoff-Gray
 nutrition: